basunia/live_news_flutter/README.md

 # Live News App Flutter

-A flutter app the fetches live news from server, store and shows.
-It has authentication feature with dynamic domain generation.
+A flutter app the fetches live news from server, store and shows.<br> It has authentication feature with dynamic domain generation.

 <p align="center">